IMDEANetworksWNG/UbiLocate/README.md

 ## Files

 The GitHub project contains the following subfolders:
-* csisoftware: It contains the files to configure the RX routers
+* csisoftware: It contains the files to configure the RX routers for CSI
-* LEGACY160: It contains the files to configure the TX router
+* LEGACY160: It contains the files to configure the TX router for CSI
 * hardware_scripts: It contains the bash files to automatize the extraction of the CSI data.
 It takes the CSI from the router and save it in a pcap files